kernelwernel/Unabomber-manifesto/README.md

 | 28 | Notes | N/A |

 ## Contributing
 If you find any errors, misplacements, wrong syntaxing, typos, missing paragraphs, Out of place sections, etc...
 Please create a pull request or an issue on the error you found.
-You can also contribute in different ways like artistically for example.
 It would be greatly appreciated.

 ## Links